 Aerial Shots During World War I

 World War I consumed the world shortly after that.
 Military commanders soon recognized the potential advantage of up-to-date aerial photographs of the battlefield.
 Cameras were equipped on all types of aircraft, and the wartime practice of aerial survey was born.
 Later advancements in aviation and photography meant that flight crews could go farther and come back with more valuable images.
-They used to reveal enemy movements or plan future attacks.
+They are used to reveal enemy movements or plan future attacks.

 Aerial Shots During World War II